JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

     return UInt8(255)
 end
 ```
 A nice property of fractals like Julia set is that the computation can be easily paralelized, since the value of each pixel is independent from the remaining.
-In our experiments, the level of granulity will be one column, since calculation of single pixel is so fast, that thread or process switching will have much higher overhead.
+In our experiments, the level of granurality will be one column, since calculation of single pixel is so fast, that thread or process switching will have much higher overhead.
 ```julia
 function juliaset_column!(img, c, n, j)
     x = -2.0 + (j-1)*4.0/(n-1)